 Typically an apicoectomy should take 30 to 90 minutes, depending on the severity of the infection and the tooth treated.

 It’s normal and expected to experience mild pain, swelling, bleeding, or numbness after an apicoectomy.
 Most people can resume regular activities the next day.

-You may use ice packs on the surgical site for up to 12 hours to minimize any swelling.
+You can typically manage any pain with over-the-counter or prescription pain medication.
+You can also use ice packs on the surgical site for up to 12 hours to minimize swelling.
 Some endodontists will give an antibiotic if there was a significant infection.

 Your diet following an apicoectomy should consist of softer foods for the first few days to avoid disturbance of the surgical site.

 Avoid eating hard or crunchy foods or drinking any hot beverage that may cause discomfort.